 (4) The CEO may modify a care plan at any time if the CEO considers that it is appropriate to do so.

+(5A) The power in subsection (4) is subject to section 94(3).

 (5) Without limiting subsection (4), the CEO must, in the case of a child who is about to leave the CEO’s care, modify the care plan for the child so that it —

 (a) identifies the needs of the child in preparing to leave the CEO’s care and in his or her transition to other living arrangements after leaving the CEO’s care; and